Touch-focused facial

 Facial Massage

-Certified hands-on work: cupping, reflexology, lymphatic drainage, and massage, without device-led treatments.
+Hands-on work: cupping, gua sha, reflexology, lymphatic drainage, and massage, without device-led treatments.

 Our Facial Massage service is for clients who want results-driven skincare through touch, not through LED stacks, needling, or other machines.
-We are certified in facial cupping, facial reflexology, facial lymphatic drainage, and facial massage, and we have invested extensive training to refine pressure, pacing, and sequencing so the work feels both effective and safe for delicate facial tissue.
+We offer facial cupping, facial gua sha, facial reflexology, facial lymphatic drainage, and facial massage, with extensive training behind pressure, pacing, and sequencing so the work feels both effective and safe for delicate facial tissue.

 Your visit is still tailored to your skin concerns.
 We use professional-grade skincare and take time to cleanse and prep the face so product choices and technique support what you are working on (sensitivity, congestion, dullness, and more).
 The difference is that the heart of the appointment is therapeutic massage and related manual techniques, not device-based modalities.